Construction Equipment Productivity — Rates, Idle Time and Utilisation by Machine

 TCC captures equipment hours — both operating and idle — and production quantities per activity each day.
 By comparing actual output per machine-hour against planned rates, TCC identifies equipment productivity issues within 24–72 hours.

 Project managers can investigate causes — wrong machine for the task, operator skill, site conditions, fleet imbalance — and adjust before costs escalate.
+This kind of daily visibility is what separates a spreadsheet from purpose-built cost control software for construction.

 Frequently asked questions